silusamar/sql/MUSIC STORE ANALYSIS/READ.md

 ## Background
 🎓 I hold a degree in [BA] from [BREHAMPUR UNIVERSITY].
 🌟 I have completed online courses and self-study in data analysis tools and techniques.
-💼 I have [] of experience in [relevant field] where I have used data analysis to [mention accomplishments].
+💼 I have [1year] of experience in [data analysis] where I have used data analysis to [mention accomplishments].

 ## Skills
 📈 Data Analysis: Proficient in data cleaning, exploration, and visualization.